Patriots rooting guide: Who New England fans should root for on Sunday

 8:20 p.m.
 ET

-Make sure to head down to the comment section to discuss the game, and take a look at this story stream for all our Patriots-Packers coverage.
+Make sure to head down to the comment section to discuss the game, and take a look at this story stream for all our Patriots-Lions coverage.

 Loading comments...